4nuragk/twitter-streaming/README.md

 # Twitter-streaming
 In this repo we will stream crawl and save data from Twitter using Apache Spark and Cassandra.

-# Follow these steps to setup spark (On any Linux Platfrom)
+## Follow these steps to setup spark (On any Linux Platfrom)

-## Java Installation is mandatory for saprk.
+### Java Installation is mandatory for spark.
 Check installation by the command 'jps'.
 It must output jps.

-## STEP 1:
+### STEP 1:
 a.
 Download spark from https://www.apache.org/dyn/closer.lua/spark/spark-2.4.4/spark-2.4.4-bin-hadoop2.7.tgz (We are using the spark version 2.4.4 and hadoop version 2.7 as of Dec 2019)
 b.
 Extract the tar file to a specific directory(your choice).
 c.
 Now edit the .bashrc file(vim ~/.bashrc) put this two lines(replace the <path to dir> to your path of installation).